awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 ## Importing Amazon S3 Data into an RDS for PostgreSQL DB Instance<a name="USER_PostgreSQL.S3Import"></a>

-You can import data from Amazon S3 into a table belonging to an Amazon RDS for PostgreSQL DB instance\.
+You can import data from Amazon S3 into a table belonging to an RDS for PostgreSQL DB instance\.
 To do this, you can use the `aws_s3` PostgreSQL extension that Amazon RDS provides\.

 For more information on storing data with Amazon S3, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 For instructions on how to upload a file to an Amazon S3 bucket, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.

 **Note**
-Your database must be running PostgreSQL version 11\.1 or later to import from Amazon S3 to Amazon RDS for PostgreSQL\.
+To import from Amazon S3 into RDS for PostgreSQL, your database must be running PostgreSQL version 11\.1 or later\.

 **Topics**
 + [Collecting and Importing Amazon S3 Data](#USER_PostgreSQL.S3Import.Overview)